Q – What is the difference between bright and rough beer?

 Q – Do you make lager, cider, or mead?

 A – We don’t currently brew a lager.
 We leave mead to those pursuing a medieval lifestyle.
-Whilst we don’t produce cider we do sell a number of brands through the brewery shop, including Lilleys, Millwhites and Westons.
+Whilst we don’t produce cider we do sell a number of brands through the brewery shop, including Lilleys, Hawkes and Westons.

 Q – If I buy rough beer (includes yeast) how long will it take to clear?

 A – Both minipins (18 pint) and polypins (36 pint) will clear overnight.
 For firkins (72 pints), they are best left for 24 hours.
 We do not sell rough beer in sizes smaller than this.